How to Choose Your Scalpel Handle and Blades

 At SurgiMac, we recognize the importance of providing choices that meet diverse clinical preferences.
 That’s why we offer a curated selection of top-quality surgical knives and scalpels from various leading manufacturers.
 Our goal is to ensure you have access to durable, clinic-grade instruments that meet the high standards required for both dental and medical use, all in one convenient place.

-How the Top Brands Compare
+Comparing the Top Scalpel Brands Side-by-Side

 The market for dental scalpels includes a variety of excellent manufacturers, such as Aspen Surgical, Hu-Friedy, and Henry Schein, among others.
 Each brand offers unique strengths, whether in material composition, edge retention, or handle ergonomics.
 The best choice often comes down to the specific demands of the procedure and your personal handling preference.
 Some clinicians may prefer the specific feel of one brand for periodontal surgery, while another might be better suited for implantology.